PurpleChirp/PurpleChirp/README.md

-- 👋 Hi, I’m @PurpleChirp
+- 👋 Hi, I’m @Dexter Uziel
-- 🌱 I’m currently learning c++ programming ...
+- 🌱 I’m currently learning c++ programming language...
 - 💞️ I’m looking to collaborate on ...projects based on IoT
-- 📫 How to reach me ...@purplechirp@71.gmail.com
+- 📫 How to reach me ...
+IG...@ _cooki3s._

 <!---
 PurpleChirp/PurpleChirp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.